Patricio Letelier

 Patricio Anibal Letelier Sotomayor (September 11, 1943 – June 9, 2011) was a Chilean mathematical physicist and professor at University of Campinas (UNICAMP).

 Work

 Letelier was born in Santiago.
-Early in his career (1993) Letelier worked with Dmitrii Vladimirovich Gal'tsov to define what has become known as The Letelier-Gal'tsov spacetime.
+Early in his career (1993) Letelier worked with Dmitrii Vladimirovich Gal'tsov to define what has become known as the Letelier-Gal'tsov spacetime.
 He received his Ph.D. in Physics from the Boston University in 1977 under John Stachel.
-He joined the faculty of the University of Brasilia until 1988 when became a Professor of Mathematical Physics in the Department of Applied Mathematics of UNICAMP.
+He joined the faculty of the University of Brasília until 1988 when became a Professor of Mathematical Physics in the Department of Applied Mathematics of UNICAMP.

-His last published work is a study of the three-body problem with Tiago Amancio da Silva.
-See also the Tom Banks' paper "A Critique of Pure String Theory: Heterodox Opinions of Diverse Dimensions." published in 2003.

 He died on Thursday, June 9, 2011 of a cardiac arrest in his home in Campinas.